Skip to main content

 Open to PhD Opportunities

-• Focus areas: Machine learning for physics, AI infrastructure, scientific computing
+• Focus & research areas: Machine learning in scientific applications, physics-informed ML, probabilistic and uncertainty-aware AI, AI infrastructure, and scientific computing and simulation-driven studies

 About me